springernature/vpat/springerlink.md

 <br><br>
 The flyout "menu" component in the header of the older design has a fixed position which may prevent users browsing with high magnification from being able to access all items in the menu.
 <br><br>
-On pages located at checkout.springer.com, some footer menu items are removed for users browsing at high magnification, including the link to the Order FAQ.
+On pages located at checkout.springer.com (<strong>older</strong> design), some footer menu items are removed for users browsing at high magnification, including the link to the Order FAQ.
 Users browsing with high magnification will be unable to access this content without returning to the main Springer website (<em>not</em> the SpringerLink website).
 This issue is resolved in the new version of the checkout process design at order.springer.com; we are in the process of transferring all checkout content to the new design.
 </td>
 </tr>
 <tr id="headings-and-labels" valign="top">